Bernardo-MG/dice-notation-java/readme.md

 - Parser to create model instances from the notation

 ## Documentation

-Documentation is always generated for the latest release:
+Documentation is always generated for the latest release, kept in the 'master' branch:

 - The [latest release documentation page][site-release].
 - The [the latest release Javadoc site][javadoc-release].